PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 known credentials, LAN-over-USB, and copies the top-level PBL directory onto the Pi so that it doesn't have to be separately downloaded.

 - All the following steps should be conducted from a Linux host machine.
-It doesn't need to be a Raspberry Pi (e.g. I do it from an AMD desktop computer with Ubuntu 24).
+The host machine doesn't need to be a Raspberry Pi (e.g. I do it from an AMD desktop computer with Ubuntu 24).
 - Plug the microSD card into your microSD card reader and note down its device assignment and mount point.
 You can use `lsblk` to do this.
 For example, in my case, my micro SD card reader mounts `/dev/sdb` to `/media/adam` (if there's something on it).